TylerHillery/TylerHillery/README.md

 Lifelong learner passionate about understanding the "*how*" and "*why*" behind software by peeling back the layers of abstraction.
-My interests span backend services, infrastructure, data systems, networking and product.
+My interests span backend services, infrastructure, data systems, networking, debugging, testing, observability and product.

 Driven by curiosity, grounded in gratitude.